 - Heat the oil in a large skillet on high heat.
 Add the mushrooms and a pinch of salt.
 Cook, stirring occasionally, until the mushrooms are dry and deep golden brown, about 10 minutes.

 - Lower the heat to medium and stir in the arrowroot or flour.
 Stir until the mushrooms are coated with the flour.
-Add the vegetable broth, stirring continuously.
+Add the hot vegetable broth, stirring continuously.
 Add the sage, thyme, and marjoram.
 Season with tamari soy sauce and lemon juice.
+If you think it needs a little more salt, add it.
 Set aside.

 Make the filling: